gkrishnaks/Warn-Common-Password/README.md

 # Warn Common Password

-## What is Warn Common Password ##
+## About ##

-This browser extension shows a warning notification to the user when they enter a common password in any Password or Security answer field, in any website.
+This simple browser extension shows a warning notification to the user when they enter a common password in any Password or Security answer field, in any website.

 It checks the entered password/security answer against a wordlist of size 1 Million!

 This extension works entirely offline - as it comes bundled with common passwords wordlist publicly made available by Ben at : https://github.com/berzerk0/Probable-Wordlists.
 Ben published it under Creative Commons license.

-## DISCLAIMER ##
+## Disclaimer ##

 This addon works entirely offline and does not make any network request.
 The "common Passwords list" is obtained from the Github Repo : https://github.com/berzerk0/Probable-Wordlists and it is NOT generated or collected by the developer of this addon.
 This addon simply "reuses" a publicly available list in the repository above.